A hierarchical expected improvement method for Bayesian optimization: Proofs

 where the second last inequality holds from Lemma~\ref{lem:repre} and the last inequality holds from Lemma~\ref{lem:bounded-norm} since $\tilde{\sigma}_{n_k}$ is based on the MAP estimate $\tilde{\boldsymbol{\theta}}_n$.
 From this, we obtain the desired result

 \end{proof}

-\subsection{Proof of Theorem~\ref{thm:stab}}
+\subsection{Proof of Theorem 2}

-With Assumption~\ref{ass:stb}, the picked points are quasi-uniform distributed by Theorems 14 and 18 in \cite{wenzel2020novel}.
+With Condition 1, the picked points are quasi-uniform distributed by Theorems 14 and 18 in \cite{wenzel2020novel}.
 Therefore, with large enough $n$, the fill distance can be small enough.
 Then by Theorem 1 in \cite{wynne2020convergence}, we obtain the desired results.

 \end{appendix}